brackeen/Scared/README.md

 # Scared

-Scared is a 3D shooter in the style of Wolfenstein 3D, written in Java.
+Scared is a 3D shooter in the style of Wolfenstein 3D.

-It was originally written in 1998, cleaned up through the years, hosted on various sites, and released as open source in 2012.
+It was originally written as a Java applet in 1998.

 ## Download